Batikpedia-id/.github/profile/README.md

 - Learn :
 <br /> Users can search and learn more about the history of various type of Batik, including its original provenance and other interesting details.

-- Favourite :
-<br /> Users have the option to add their favorite Batik Patterns for easy access or future use.

 <br>

 # Team Details